To use OAuth 2.0 in your application, you need an OAuth 2.0 client ID, which your application uses when requesting an OAuth 2.0 access token.

 A web application is accessed by web browsers over a network.

-- Applications that use languages and frameworks like PHP, Java, Python, Ruby, and .NET must specify authorized redirect URIs.
-The redirect URIs are the endpoints to which the OAuth 2.0 server can send responses.
+- Applications that access Google APIs from a server (often using languages and frameworks like Node.js, Java, .NET, and Python) must specify authorized redirect URIs.
+The redirect URIs are the endpoints of your application server to which the OAuth 2.0 server can send responses.

 Note: Currently, obtaining OAuth 2.0 access tokens via AccountManager works for Android Ice Cream Sandwich (4.0) and newer versions.